p2panda/p2panda/README.md

-# sesamoid
+# p2panda

+All the things a panda needs

+* p2panda-rs for using p2panda in your Rust application or library
-Utility library for p2panda applications.
+* p2panda-js for using p2panda in Javascript/Typescript projects

 ## Requirements